-Program Goals 2017-18
+Program Goals 2018-19

 Work-based learning opportunities in combination with identified career and technology education curricula support strong secondary and postsecondary education opportunities, preparing students for mid- and high-level technology careers in the twenty-first century.
 Students completing a strong academic and technical program will be well prepared to enter full-time employment or pursue postsecondary education options.
-The goals of the Work-Based Learning Program for 2017-18 are:
+The goals of the Work-Based Learning Program for 2018-19 are:

-- Continue to expand school-based and work-based learning educational partnerships with business/industry stakeholders for secondary-level students with ongoing collaboration around identified sector strategies and industry workforce demand; - Ensure accurate and complete district-level data are collected and reported for all stateapproved work-based learning activities via the PowerSchool student information system; - Provide educators, students, and parents with career-cluster-specific activities with shadowing, structured field studies, mentoring, internships, apprenticeships, cooperative education, school-based enterprise, and service learning; - Support the career guidance and counseling components of the EEDA; - Increase contextual methodology training to administrators and educators, especially in the core academic areas of math and science; - Continue regional training with the South Carolina Occupational Information System (SCOIS) and other career assessment tools to assist counselors and school-level career specialists with career guidance plans for each student; - Provide professional development for career and technical education personnel and career guidance personnel at the 2018 South Carolina Education and Business Summit; - Serve as a Certified Master Trainer with Microburst as the regional provider to deliver the EmployABILITY Soft Skills training program to requesting school districts in each service area; and - Partner with relevant SCDE offices to support and provide training for the SC Diploma Pathways Project with concentration on the Career Seal of Distinction.
+- Continue to expand school-based and work-based learning educational partnerships with business/industry stakeholders for secondary-level students with ongoing collaboration around identified sector strategies and industry workforce demand; - Ensure accurate and complete district-level data are collected and reported for all stateapproved work-based learning activities via the PowerSchool student information system for career ready qualifier;

+- Provide educators, students, and parents with career-cluster-specific activities with shadowing, structured field studies, mentoring, internships, apprenticeships, cooperative education, school-based enterprise, and service learning; - Support the career guidance and counseling components of the EEDA and the SC Comprehensive School Counseling and Career Guidance Model; - Increase contextual methodology training to administrators and educators, especially in the core academic areas of math and science; - Continue regional training with the South Carolina Occupational Information System (SCOIS) and other career assessment tools to assist counselors and school-level career specialists with career guidance plans for each student; - Provide professional development for career and technical education personnel and career guidance personnel at the 2019 South Carolina Education and Business Summit; - Serve as a Certified Master Trainer with Microburst as the regional provider to deliver the EmployABILITY Soft Skills training program to requesting school districts in each service area; and - Partner with relevant SCDE offices to support and provide training for the SC Diploma Pathways Project with concentration on the Career Seal of Distinction.